Examples

 UI:

-Create `app/pages/deals/index.vue` — the main deals page as a top-level
+Create `app/pages/app/deals/index.vue` — the main deals page as a top-level

-route (not nested under `/dashboard`), wrapped in a `UDashboardPanel`:
+route (under `/app`, sibling of other features), wrapped in a `UDashboardPanel`:

 - `UDashboardNavbar` in the header: title "Deals",